sfarhat/Karaoke/README.md

         docker compose up

-3. The app is now running on [`localhost:5000`](http://localhost:5000)
+5. The app is now running on [`localhost:5000`](http://localhost:5000)

+Alternatively, you can find the Docker image on [Dockerhub](https://hub.docker.com/r/seanfarhat/karaoke).

 TODO
 -----

-Create a better Forced Aligner
+Improve the UI